SystemsApproach/private5g/software/start.rst

 Once complete, `kubectl` will show the `aether-roc` and `cattle-monitoring-system` namespaces now running in support of these two services, respectively, plus new `atomix-runtime` pods in the `kube-system` namespace.
-Atomix is the scalable Key/Value Store that keeps the ROC data model persistent.
+Atomix is the scalable key-value store that keeps the ROC data model persistent.

 You can access the dashboards for the two subsystems, respectively, at